 Implemented by TDR in partnership with Canada’s International Development Research Centre, this work is being conducted in 7 Latin American countries: Bolivia, Brazil, Colombia, Ecuador, Guatemala, Mexico, and Uruguay.

-Below is a preview of two of the research sites.
-Three more profiles will be published during 2014, and final research results are expected by the end of the year.
+Below is a preview of three of the research sites.
+Two more profiles will be published during 2014, and final research results are expected by the end of the year.

 Dengue research in Colombia